LahkLeKey/MauiStory.App/README.md

 ## FAQ

-Q: Its an MMO, normally made by a team that is probably large.

-> That is a main reason this repo exists.
-In my opinion Brooks's law is very... very real.
-I have no red tape, I want change?
-I make change.

 Q: Player count
 > The point of this is to be somewhat of a "simulation" and to allow average players to easily create or generate content that interestes them.
 The majority of the system is stabilized by player-like "NPCS".
 A group of 1-5 players will be ideal for most people.
 I am hoping to smoothly support up to 264 players per "node / node group" to allow this to scale "infinitely in the horizontal direction"